dassein/starter-academic/content/course/MA_intro_applied_math/index.md

 ---
-title: MA 58800 Introduction to Applied Mathematics
+title: MA 47200 Introduction to Applied Mathematics
 subtitle:

 # Summary for listings and search engines
-abstract: An introduction to the basic ideas and methods of applied mathematics.
-Topics taken from elementary partial differential equations, separation of variables and Fourier series, Fourier transforms, calculus of variations, applied linear algebra, numerical methods, modeling.
+abstract: ""

 summary: ""